IQTHINK/zoho_hub/README.md

 the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+Create a file in the root of the project called .env, the contents of this file can be found in 1Password as "Zoho Hub ENVS".

 To install this gem onto your local machine, run `bundle exec rake install`.

 ## Contributing